atk4/data/docs/persistence.rst

    a condition between $client and $invoice assuming they will appear inside same query.

-2. Action is created from $invoice using 'fx' and requested method / field.
+2. A query is created from $invoice using 'aggregate' on requested method / field.

-3. Expression is created with name 'total_gross' that uses Action.
+3. Expression is created with name 'total_gross' that uses the 'aggregate' query .

 Here is a way how to intervene with the process::